qupath/qupath.github.io/README.md

 ## Latest news

+### April 2020: QuPath 10th milestone (pre)release!

+**To download & try out the latest QuPath milestone [click here](https://github.com/qupath/qupath/releases/latest)**.

+Find the documentation at https://qupath.readthedocs.io

+This version is close to the stable release of v0.2.0, please help with some late testing!

 ### April 2020: QuPath webinar at NEUBIAS Academy
 There will be a QuPath webinar on April 29 to introduce the new features in v0.2.0.